Exception and error resolution

 This page details the following:

-Types of processing errors
+Types of processing exceptions and errors

 • Job errors—affect the entire processing job and block publishing.
 You must resolve job errors before you can continue processing.

-Processing phases where errors may occur
+Processing phases where exceptions and errors may occur

-Errors can occur during any processing phase, such as Inventory, Discover, and Publish.
+Exceptions and errors can occur during any processing phase, such as Inventory, Discover, and Publish.

 • Inventory—all Inventory errors are unresolvable, and you cannot retry them.
 To address inventory errors, rerun Inventory from the same processing set.